Historia Mundum

 Because these movements ultimately failed due to foreign interventions, Italian revolutionaries increasingly began to link the idea of constitutionalism with that of freedom from foreign rule — that is, independence.

 Imbued with this spirit, former Carbonari member Giuseppe Mazzini founded the Young Italy movement in 1832.
-This group aimed to establish a unified and republican Italy, rooted in the pursuit of economic progress, though Mazzini himself was anti-communist.
-However, despite inspiring many revolutionaries, the uprisings organized by Young Italy remained local and limited, lacking mass participation.
-In exile, Mazzini influenced other nationalist movements, like Young Germany, Young France, Young Poland, and Young Switzerland.
+This group aimed to establish a unified and republican Italy rooted in economic progress, though Mazzini himself was anti-communist.
+Despite inspiring many revolutionaries, the uprisings organized by Young Italy remained local and limited, lacking mass participation.
+In exile, Mazzini’s model traveled to nationalist groups in Germany, France, Poland, and Switzerland.
 As historian Eric Hobsbawm argues, these organizations had little practical relevance, but their symbolic importance must not be understated, for they “mark the disintegration of the European revolutionary movement into national segments”.

 The First Italian War of Independence (1848-1849)